 Gifted and Talented Program Test Overview

-Characteristics of Gifted and Talented Programs
+Characteristics of GT Programs

 - Enrichment Activities: Expanding upon the regular curriculum with deeper, more complex content.